Vanuatu nationality law: Anglo-French period (1887–1980)

 The 1887 agreement was designed to protect British and French subjects and their property and did not give authority for intervention in affairs of the indigenous people.
 It became evident that without a legal foundation for administrative and judicial functionaries to operate within, disputes could not be settled and tensions would continue.
 In 1904 the system failed completely and a commission was established to develop a system of co-sovereignty over the islands.
 By this time, Higginson owned one-third of the land in the New Hebrides and there were twice as many French settlers in the territory as British settlers.
 The Anglo-French Condominium was established by the Anglo-French Convention of 1906 which created a tripartite system in which public services and security were to be managed jointly and each power retained authority over its own subjects.
 For nationality, that meant that British subjects were bound by British nationality law, French subjects were bound by French nationality law, and the native inhabitants were to follow customary rules as enforced by their chiefs.
 Protected status was not to be issued by either Britain or France over the native population.
 For legal matters, native persons were to choose within six months of the execution of the Convention whether they chose to follow the British or the French legal system.
 Women and children fell under the authority of their spouse, or in the case of an unmarried indigenous woman, under the authority of her tribal chief.
 High commissioners were allowed to make laws to ensure that law and order prevailed, but had no authority to codify customary law.
 The 1906 Convention was replaced in 1914 retaining the same nationality scheme.

 From the 1960s, many former colonies began pressing for independence.
 Britain favored decolonisation if that was the desire of the local inhabitants.
-The French favored maintaining colonial authority until possessions were able to self-manage.
+The French favoured maintaining colonial authority until possessions were able to self-manage.
 The French authorities finally agreed to independence and in 1977, a conference was held in Paris to delineate the system to be used for acquiring independence.
 At the meeting, it was agreed that internal self-government for the New Hebrides would begin on 16 August 1978 and a referendum on independence would be scheduled.
 In September 1979 a draft constitution was approved by the political leadership of the country represented by an all-party committee.
 Parliamentary elections followed in November of that year, and despite political unrest, independence went forward on 30 July 1980, changing the name of the New Hebrides to Vanuatu.